polyGeek.

 Prompting With Emotional Pressure: A Mid-Experiment Report

 In the video, the researchers gave the AI an unsolvable task.
 That inspired me to run my own experiment on a task that was solvable but would challenge the model.
-The thesis I want to test is:
+The thesis I wanted to test was:

 What effect does the emotional content of a prompt have on the thinking/result by the AI?